 1. What is the status of the AIRG?
-Has it been approved for use in C3P3 and VM-20 reserves?
+Has it been approved for use in VM-20 reserves and C3P3?

-As of August, 2010, the NAIC has adopted the Standard Valuation Law with further action on hold pending a final version of the Valuation Manual.
+In August 2010, the NAIC adopted the Standard Valuation Law with further action on hold pending a final version of the Valuation Manual.
 The VM-20 section of the revised Valuation Manual prescribes the calculation of life reserves and includes a description of the scenario requirements.
-The most current version of VM-20 has been exposed by LHATF for purposes of conducting an impact study.
-We anticipate that LHATF will designate the AIRG as the prescribed generator for VM-20.
-LHATF did not include the use of proprietary generators for stochastic life reserve calculations in the exposure of VM-20.
+In March 2012, the most current version of VM-20 has been exposed by LATF for purposes of resolving several outstanding issues.
+LATF has designated the AIRG as the prescribed generator for VM-20.
+LATF did not include the use of proprietary generators for stochastic life reserve calculations in VM-20.

-The 2010 release of the AIRG is being used to develop scenarios for the NAIC study of the impact of the VM-20 on reserves for life insurance products.
+The 2010 release of the AIRG was used to develop scenarios for the NAIC study of the impact of the VM-20 on reserves for life insurance products.